-On the other hand, we have Eric Liddell: a man who knows how to wait on the LORD.
-Liddell even forgoes Olympic glory to rest on a Sunday.
+On the other hand, Eric Liddell is a man who knows how to wait on the LORD.
+He even forgoes Olympic glory to rest on a Sunday.
 Does this mean he has forgotten about running?
 No. It’s just that he runs for a very different reason: “When I run I feel His pleasure.”

 One man runs to prove himself.
-The other abandons himself to the LORD and simply enjoys it.
+The other abandons himself to the LORD and now he can simply enjoy the running.
 Two ways to run – two ways to live.
-We can do it in our own strength, to justify our own existence.
-Or, in dependence on the LORD’s strength, we can entrust our justification and life to Him.
-When we do this we receive it back as renewed strength.
+Either we do it in our own strength, to justify our own existence.
+Or, in dependence on the LORD’s strength, we entrust our justification and life to Him.
+When we do that we receive it back as renewed strength.

-When verse 31 says that the LORD shall “renew” their strength, it’s a word that most often means to “change” or “exchange”.
-Like a divine swap.
+When verse 31 says the LORD shall “renew” their strength, it’s a word that most often means to “change” or “exchange”.
+It’s a swap which the LORD offers.

-Sometimes this strength will be “eagle’s wings”.
+Sometimes this strength will be “eagle’s wings” (see here for more on “eagles wings”).
 Sometimes it will be running with endurance.
 And sometimes it will be just enough to walk “and not faint”.
-But at all points it’s the LORD Jesus who upholds us.
+But at all points it will be the LORD Jesus who upholds us.

-We can run in our own strength and run ourselves into the ground.
-Or we can stop self-justifying.
-We can swap human strength for Christ’s, and simply run in His good pleasure.
+You can run in your own strength and you will run yourself into the ground.
+Or you can stop the self-justification.
+You can swap human strength for Christ’s, and simply run in His good pleasure.